 Dentures

-Dentures Calgary - Elderly Woman with Denture Has trauma, tooth decay, or advanced gum disease resulted in missing teeth or the need for extractions?
+Dentures Calgary - Elderly Woman with Denture Has trauma, tooth decay, or advanced gum disease resulted in missing teeth or the need for tooth removal?
 Replacing missing teeth benefits your appearance, oral health, and overall wellness.

-Calgary Dental Centers offers a range of options including dental implant restorations and bridges.
-For many patients, however, dentures make good sense.
-Keep reading to learn more about how dentures have patients in the Calgary area smiling with confidence, speaking clearly, and eating the food they love.
+Calgary Dental Centers in Calgary, Alberta, offers a range of options, including dentures and dental bridges.
+For many patients, dentures make the most sense.
+Keep reading to learn more about how dentures have patients in the Calgary area smiling confidently, speaking clearly, and eating the foods they love.

 Types of dentures

 • Full denture – A full denture replaces an entire arch of teeth.
-A conventional “floating” denture is held in place by natural suction and (in the case of the lower arch), gravity.
-These dentures are designed by your dentist, after your mouth has healed from extractions, and fabricated at a dental laboratory.
+A conventional “floating” denture is held in place by natural suction and (in the case of the lower arch) gravity.
+These dentures are designed by your dentist after your mouth has healed following tooth removal and fabricated at a dental laboratory

-• Overdenture – Also called a partial denture, this type of prosthetic fits over existing teeth to replace one or multiple missing teeth.
-A traditional partial denture is removable.
+• Overdenture – Also called a partial denture, this prosthetic fits over existing teeth to replace one or multiple missing teeth.
+A traditional partial denture is removable

-• Immediate denture – An immediate denture is designed and created in advance so that it may be inserted on the same day that teeth are removed.
-It helps to protect the mouth as it heals, and the denture can be relined and adjusted for a proper fit, after healing is complete.
-Best of all, you never have to go a day without teeth!
+• Immediate denture – An immediate denture is designed and created in advance so that it may be inserted on the same day teeth are removed.
+It helps protect the mouth as it heals, and the denture can be relined and adjusted for a proper fit after healing.
+Also, you never have to go a day without teeth

 Living with dentures